 My name is Billy Crozier and I am a part-time, local Anglican PhD student here at the Centre for Catholic Studies (CCS) in Durham.
-A native of the North-East, I am 28 years old and live in Lanchester, a small village some eight miles or so outside of Durham, where I have lived all my life.
+A native of the North-East, I live in Lanchester, a small village eight miles or so outside of Durham, where I have lived all my life.
 As a former student of Durham University, I began my current research in October 2015, following several years away from academic life.
 My research interests primarily lie in the field of contemporary Catholic and systematic theology, particularly fundamental theology and the relationship between faith and reason, nature and grace.
 Following my BA in theology at Durham (2006 – 2009), I went on to complete a Masters Degree in theology at Durham between 2009 - 2011 under the care of the CCS.
 My Masters thesis explored the ecclesiologies of the twentieth-century Jesuit scholar Karl Rahner and his Calvinist contemporary Karl Barth, with a view to finding common ground between their divergent interpretations of Christ’s ecclesial existence under Word and sacrament.
 My current research diverges from this interest in modern systematics in that it focuses upon medieval theology, specifically that of the thirteenth and fourteenth-centuries.

 My PhD thesis explores the theology of St. Bonaventure (c 1217-1274), specifically his doctrine of Christ’s knowledge and how it relates to his broader interpretation of the relationship between faith and reason.
 The question of how St. Bonaventure - the ‘Seraphic Doctor’ - understands the dynamic between the natural and supernatural orders of human cognition is a subject which has divided scholarly opinion for over a century, and it is one that I find particularly interesting and engaging.
 By using Bonaventure’s much neglected writings on Christ’s consciousness as an interpretative framework for his statements on Aristotelianism and natural philosophy as a whole, my thesis seeks to lay the basis for a new interpretation of the Seraphic Doctor’s thought on the relationship between faith and reason; one which critically appropriates the thought of eminent Bonaventurian scholars, such as Etienne Gilson and Joseph Ratzinger/Pope Emeritus Benedict XVI and takes advantage of recently discovered works attributable to St. Bonaventure.